alexdevero/alex-devero-blog/__drafts__/draft--recursion.md

 ## How it actually works: A quick introduction to call stack

-You know what recursion is and how it looks like so you can recognize it when you see it.
+You know what recursion is and what it looks like so you can recognize it when you see it.
 You also know what is a base case.
 Now, let's take a look at how it actually works.
-Especially, how it works in JavaScript, since this will be the programming language you are most familiar with.
+Especially, how it works in JavaScript, since this will be the programming language you are the most familiar with.

 To understand how recursion works, you need to know at least a little about about [call stack].
 Call stack is mechanism that is built in JavaScript.
 JavaScript uses it to keep track of all function calls.
 Let's say you call a function.
 When you do this, JavaScript will add that function to the call stack.